yehudasa/rgw-object-broker/README.md

 Alternatively, you can manually deploy the GCE portion by following [these instuctions](docs/manual-gce-deployment.md)

-When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. **Note the URL and PORT.**
+When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. *Note the URL and PORT.*

-### Step 2: Deploy the Service-Catalog
+### Step 2: Deploy Kubernetes All-in-One Cluster
 This step sets up the **K8s Cluster** portion of our topology (see [diagram](docs/diagram/control-diag.md)).
+1. Change directories to the `kubernetes` repository.

+2. Create the cluster

+    `KUBE_ENABLE_CLUSTER_DNS=true ./hack/local-up-cluster.sh -O`

+    This will stream to stdout/stderr in the terminal until it is killed with `ctrl-c`.

+### Step 3: Deploy the Service-Catalog

 *In a separate terminal:*
 1. Change directories to the `service-catalog` repository.